driscollis/squall/README.md

 `pip install squall-sql`

+## Running Squall from Source

+If you cloned the package and want to run Squall, one way to do that is to navigate to the cloned repo on your hard drive using your Terminal.
+Then run the following command while inside the `src` folder:

+`python -m squall.squall`

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/driscollis/squall/blob/main/LICENSE) file for details.